AlanMasciangelo/AlanMasciangelo.github.io/content/posts/2021-02-27---Seeking-ci-with-GitLab-Helm-and-monorepos.md

 ### Background

-There comes a time when every team must dive deep into the automation ocean.
-For us it was somewhere around the 30 engineer mark.
+True continuous integration and deployment are harder than they sees.
+At least I think so.
+Its easy to drift or take shortcuts or not really do what you say you are doing.
+Like everything else in software, it gets harder as you scale.
+Does every team need a "DevOps person"?
+Who coordinates new features between teams?
+O yeah we have microservices right?
+No need for coordination...

+Somewhere around the 30 engineer mark we knew we needed to make a change.
+Not all teams had the necessary skill sets, some were better at API management than others.
+Some applications were more stable.
+Some were taking short cuts.
 Here’s how we matured our continuous integration approach while scaling to 100+ engineers working on 40+ microservices using GitLab CI, Docker, Kubernetes, and Helm.

-We practice [trunk based development](https://trunkbaseddevelopment.com/) in a monorepo hosted on GitLab.
+We landed on [trunk based development](https://trunkbaseddevelopment.com/) and the creation of a monorepo.
 The choice to use a monorepo wasn’t made lightly.
-Ultimately, we decided the benefits were just too great to pass on, even for a small group.
+We decided the benefits were just too great to pass on, even for a small to medium sized group.
 Statically typed interfaces, atomic commits, uniform large-scale refactors, lockstep dependency upgrades, and shared build tooling have all paid dividends.
 Similar to the microservice philosophy, a monorepo does come at a complexity and engineering cost.

 Some design features of our monorepo: